Children’s playground equipment and surfacing

-Note: Adventure playgrounds are a specific type of non-commercial playground.
-They are fenced and secured and have constant supervision during use by playworkers.
+Note: Adventure playgrounds are a specific type of non-commercial area for play.
+They are fenced and secured and have constant supervision during use by “playworkers”.
 They are characterized by a developmental approach supporting free play; the absence of adult-built playground equipment; and the provision of construction materials, tools, and loose parts.

 In this Standard, shall is used to express a requirement, i.e., a provision that the user is obliged to satisfy in order to comply with the Standard; should is used to express a recommendation or that which is advised but not required; may is used to express an option or that which is permissible within the limits of the Standard.